-The laboratory sector provides an important service to local residents and businesses.
 As part of the normal operation of a laboratory facility, liquid and solid wastes are generated.
-Generating waste products is not necessarily an environmental issue.
-However, how we manage the waste can have significant impact on our natural resources, public and private infrastructure, and human and environmental health associated with stormwater, wastewater and septic systems.
-The following resources are specific to the laboratory sector.
+How we store and dispose of waste can have significant impact on our natural resources, public and private infrastructure, and human and environmental health.

 Waste generators are required to comply with all federal, provincial, municipal and regional regulations for proper waste disposal.